futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 * Postgres parses the SQL and fetches the table schema similar to above use cases.
 * The connector calls AlterTable to coordinator
 * Coordinator updates the schema and increases the schema version
-* The new version of schema is saved to K2 catalog node
+* The new version of schema is saved to K2 catalog collection
 * The connector sends the new schema to data node(s)
-* Both the K2 catalog node and K2 data node may have multiple versions for schema in memory to support schema migration, we need a garbage collection process to remove the unused schema after some period of time or by other criteria
+* Both the K2 catalog collection and K2 data node may have multiple versions for schema in memory to support schema migration, we need a garbage collection process to remove the unused schema after some period of time or by other criteria

 ![Rename Column Sequence Diagram](./images/K2SqlRenameColumnSequenceDiagram01.png)